pankuznetsov/Palo-Alto-BASIC-in-Ruby-less-then-in-500-lines/README.md

 # PaloAlto BASIC in Ruby less then in 500 lines
 PaloAlto BASIC (also known as Tiny BASIC) interpreter less than in 500 lines.
-The original program takes only 3KB or ROM and runs on i8080, mc680 and mos6502 processors.
+The original program takes only 3KB or ROM and runs on Intel 8080, Motorola 680 and MOS Technology 6502 processors.

 This BASIC understands a few statements and all variables there are 16 or 32-bit integers.